capstone85/project_proposal/planning/project_proposal.md

 * User Wishlist
 * Payments

 ## Related Work

-What similar apps and websites?
+What are some similar apps and websites?
 How will your project stand out from these other websites?

 ## Open Questions